 4.11.3.1 On receiving an application for transfer from a certificate holder who holds a certificate with an accredited CAB, the succeeding CAB shall:

 For CoC

-- i.
-The latest audit report; - ii.
-Any other relevant information related to the certificate holder's conformity with MSC requirements.
+- a.
+For a CoC client, request from the current CAB: - i.
+The latest audit report. - Any other relevant information related to the certificate holder's conformity with MSC requirements.

 For Fisheries and CoC